 As of December last year, I’ve been living here in Sweden for five years, and so I decided to start the process to apply for citizenship as it gives me the right to vote in general elections here (rather than just local and EU elections) and also means I will have the same dual nationality as the boys.
 And then the talk in the UK of a potential referendum on Europe spurred me on actually to do something about it.

-So I checked out the citizenship pages of Migrationsverket, the Swedish immigration authority.
-According to the website, to apply for citizenship as a citizen of an EU country you need to have been registered (folkbokföring) and have resided in Sweden for five years, have no criminal record, are over the age of 18 and be able to prove your identity (with a passport etc).
+So I checked out the citizenship pages of Migrationsverket, the Swedish immigration authority, for how to apply for Swedish citizenship.
+According to the website, as a citizen of an EU country you need to have been registered (folkbokföring) and have resided in Sweden for five years, have no criminal record, are over the age of 18 and be able to prove your identity (with a passport etc).
 As I qualify on all counts, my next step was to apply for permanent uppehållsrätt (permanent right to reside) in Sweden.
 The form for this was pretty straightforward and then I just had to send off some paperwork with it (a copy of my passport identification page, proof from Skatteverket, the tax authority, that I have lived and been registered here for five years, a confirmation from my employer (arbetsgivaresintyg), as my right to reside here is employment-based, and five years of tax confirmations from Skatteverket).
 Once you have been granted the permanent right to reside (or PUR), then you can apply for citizenship online.
 (I love this about Sweden!)
 After that, all you then need to do is send them your passport for a short while and that’s it: citizenship.

 I duly did this and naively expected to hear a confirmation from them within a couple of weeks – after all, I am an EU citizen so it should all just be a formality, shouldn’t it?
 After a month, I gave them a call and discovered that the process can take as long as six months (and on the website it says that it is currently taking as long as 11 months).